php-repos/phpkg-documentations/migrate-command.md

 ## Introduction

-You may already have an application or a package that uses Composer as the package manager and you want to use Saeghe instead.
+You may already have an application or a package that uses Composer as the package manager.
-If you wish to use Saeghe for this case, you can use the `migrate` command.
+If you wish to migrate, you can use the `migrate` command.

 ## Usage